 Although it is possible to devise planners that reason explicitly with these types of unknowns to produce sensor-based plans (information space planning), these approaches are relatively complex and typically beyond the scope of an introductory robotics course.
 Instead, here we will focus on practical ways of handling these issues either by modifying the costs and constraints of existing planners, or by modifying how they are invoked during the robot's sense-plan-act loop.

-To handle missing data, one straightforward and effective approach is to ensure that the robot senses around it as it moves, and then replans when the previous plan becomes invalidated by a newly-sensed obstacle.
+To handle missing data, one straightforward and effective approach is to ensure that the robot senses around itself as it moves, and then replans when the previous plan becomes invalidated by a newly-sensed obstacle.
 With an optimistic replanning strategy, the robot assumes that any areas that have not been observed are obstacle-free.
-Then, its first path will navigate around local obstacles and then proceed straight to the goal.
+Then, its first path will navigate around observed obstacles and then proceed straight to the goal.
 As it starts to execute the path, it will update its map representation using sensor data, and then a plan execution module will repeatedly verify whether the current plan is still valid.
 If an obstacle is observed in the previously unseen location, then the robot will replan and find an alternate route.
-Another variant of this approach would simply replan at regular intervals.
-This would work best with a fast planner, so that new obstacles can be reacted to quickly, as well as an optimizing planner, to ensure that the paths do not vary too wildly as more sensor data is incorporated.

 To handle noisy observations, collision margins are a simple and often effective approach.
 The idea is simply is to fatten the obstacles (or the robot geometry) used by the planner by some margin of error $\epsilon$.
 Hence, path produced by the planner will never pass within $\epsilon$ distance of the sensed obstacles.
 If the threshold $\epsilon$ is chosen appropriately to encapsulate all of the errors of the sensor at hand, the robot will not collide while executing.
 However, if the threshold is made too large, the planner may fail to find a path through a narrow passage.